Zordiac/PI-Web-API-Client-DotNet-Standard/README.md

 PI Web API client library for .NET Standard (2018)
 ===

+## Update (01/072024)
+This fork fixes an issue with basic authentication not working in the original library.

 ## Overview
 This repository has the source code package of the PI Web API Client libraries for .NET Standard, which is compatible with .NET Framework and .NET Core.